 Study of a special topic in philosophy.
 May be repeated for credit.
-Examples are existentialism, philosophy of religion, bio-ethics, historiography, etc. May be repeated for credit.
-Topics to be announced.
+Examples are existentialism, philosophy of religion, bio-ethics, historiography, etc. Topics to be announced.
 Prerequisite: Junior standing or consent of the department.

 PHIL 441 MAJOR PHILOSOPHERS (3)

 Study of a specific philosopher or philosophers.
 Examples are Hegel, Marx, Plato, Aristotle, Aquinas, etc....
 May be repeated for credit.
 Philosophers to be announced.
 Prerequisite: junior standing or consent of the department.